-Two months into his job and with a string of scandals under his belt concerning illegal basements and alleged ministerial and property tycoon bribery, alongside mounting local anti-mainland China sentiment over property prices and hospitals swollen with Chinese giving birth, Hong Kong’s chief executive CY Leung must be wondering how much more interesting the Chinese (purported) Chinese proverb ‘May you live in interesting times’ will get.
+Two months into his job and with a string of scandals under his belt concerning illegal basements and alleged ministerial and property tycoon bribery, Hong Kong’s chief executive CY Leung efforts to persuade local citizens of the merits of ‘patriotic education’ have blown up in his face.

 For one, the government’s efforts to convince citizens of the merits of patriotic education were minimal, with little attempt to engage or build a consensus amongst schools, academics and other educational opinion-formers.

 Second, pro- national education advocates in politics, education and civil society, who the government should have rallied, were conspicuous by their silence, certainly relative to the cacophony of anti voices corralled by the activist group Scholarism.